TheEucatastrophe/starwardodyssey/SRD/encounters.md

 # Encounters

-While out travelling or exploring, your crew may encounter rivals, hostiles, or events that obstruct or pose a risk.
+While out travelling or exploring, your crew may encounter creatures, characters, or events that obstruct or pose a risk.
 When this happens, the game is played over a number of rounds until the encounter is resolved.
 Every round has three phases:

 1. **Fast RCs Act**.
-Characters or creatures which have greater than human speed or agility take turns making actions.
+Anything with greater than human speed or agility take turns making actions.
 2. **PCs Act**.
 Each of the PCs take turns making actions.
 3. **Slow RCs Act**.
-Characters or creatures which have speed or agility comparable or slower than a human take turns making actions.
+Anything that has speed or agility comparable or slower than a human take turns making actions.

 On a character’s turn they can make an action that can be reasonably achievable in roughly 10 seconds, such as attacking, using a device, sprinting for cover, or anything else deemed reasonable by the referee.